By Holly Bortfeld

 Picture Exchange Communication System is a system using pictures to communicate.

-There are also exciting new applications for the iPod Touch and iPhone that can be used as AAC.
+There are also exciting new applications for smartphones and tablets that can be used as AAC.
 Each is a little different.

 Rapid Prompting Method